A Weyl's law for black holes: Spectrum asymptotics, degrees of freedom counting and geometry

-In this setting it seems quite remarkable that asymptotically flat (spherically symmetric) BH QNMs do admit~\cite{Jaramillo:2021tmt} a Weyl-like's law of the standard functional form in (\ref{e:Weyl_Helmhotz}) \bea N(\omega) \sim \frac{1}{c^d}\mathrm{Vol}_d^{\mathrm{eff}} \omega^d + o(^{d-1}) \ \ , \ \ (\omega\to \infty) \eea where $N(\omega)$ amounts for the number of (complex) QNM frequencies $\omega_n$ such that $|\omega_n|\leq \omega$, where $\omega>0$, and $\mathrm{Vol}_d^{\mathrm{eff}}$ is an $d$-dimension effective volume determined by the BH geometry (the appropriate power of the light speed $c$ has been introduced for dimensional reasons).
-Note that, given the non-compact support of the BH geometry, the factor $\mathrm{Vol}_d^{\mathrm{eff}}$ does not admit the direct interpretation of a compact ``cavity'' volume in (\ref{e:Weyl_Helmhotz}).
-It is tempting, however, to seek interpreting $\mathrm{Vol}_d^{\mathrm{eff}}$ as providing a length/time (cubic) scale where the resonance phenomenon takes place.
-Upon this assumption, one can invert the logic in reading BH QNM Weyl's law (\ref{e:BH_QNM_Weyl}), as compared to the standard Weyl's law (\ref{e:Weyl_Helmhotz}).
-Indeed, whereas in the latter the dimension $d$ and the cavity's volume $\mathrm{Vol}_d(D)$ are known~\footnote{Or the interest lies only on the density of states $N(k)/\mathrm{Vol}_d(D)$, as in the black body radiation problem.
-In either case, the cavity's volume $\mathrm{Vol}_d(D)$ is not the quantity of interest in itself, just playing the (key) role of being the only trace of the cavity's geometry and therefore guaranteeing the universality of the Weyl's law (actually the original motivation for Weyl's proof).} a priori, so the interest is focused on determining the number of states $N(k)$, the former can be used to probe: \begin{itemize} \item[i)] The (effective) spacetime dimension $(d+1)$. \item[ii)] The dynamical scale for the BH resonant phenomenon, \end{itemize} under the assumption that $N(\omega)$ can be independently (for instance, observationally) accessed.
-This possibility of using the proposed BH QNM Weyl's law as a probe into spacetime features defines our interest in this QNM asymptotic problem.
+With these elements, we can give now a taste of the use of BH QNM counting asymptotics that we have in mind.
+Specifically, we aim at inverting the logic in reading BH QNM Weyl's law (\ref{e:BH_QNM_Weyl}), as compared to that of the standard selfadjoint Weyl's law (\ref{e:Weyl_Helmhotz}).
+Whereas in the latter the dimension $d$ and the cavity's volume $\mathrm{Vol}_d(D)$ are known~\footnote{Alternatively, the interest may lie only on the density of states $\rho(\omega)=N(\omega)/\mathrm{Vol}_d(D)$, as in the black body radiation problem.
+In either case, the cavity's volume $\mathrm{Vol}_d(D)$ is not the quantity of interest, just playing the (key) role of being the only trace of the cavity's geometry and guaranteeing Weyl's law universality (actually the original motivation for Weyl's proof).} a priori, in the former BH QNM case they can be taken as unknown.
+In this setting, the BH QNM Weyl's law (\ref{e:BH_QNM_Weyl}) can be used to probe: \begin{itemize} \item[i)] The (effective) spacetime dimension $(d+1)$. \item[ii)] The dynamical scale for the BH resonant phenomenon, \end{itemize} under the assumption that $N(\omega)$ can be independently (e.g. observationally) accessed.
+The possible use of the proposed BH QNM Weyl's law as a probe into spacetime features defines our interest in this QNM asymptotic counting problem.

 The article is organized as follows.
 In section \ref{s:Weyl_law} we review the Weyl's law in the classical setting of the eigenvalues of the Laplacian in a compact region.
 In section \ref{s:QNM_Weyl} we discuss the Weyl's law for QNMs associated with the scattering (in non-compact domains) by compact support potentials, separating the special one-dimensional case from the general discussion in higher dimensions.
 In section \ref{s:QNM_Weyl_BHs} we discuss the application to the BH case, focusing on the Schwarzschild BH case and then proposing a QNM Weyl's law for generic BHs.
 Finally, section \ref{s:conclusions} presents the conclusions and some perspectives.